aptcreativedesign/laracasts_tdd_course/README.md

 Create Birdboard: a minimal Basecamp-like project management app in Laravel 10.

+Uses the Jetstream livewire scaffolding with Tailwind CSS.

 ## Installation
 Create a new MySQL database and update the `.env` file with the database credentials.